On the geometry of Stein variational gradient descent: Stochastic SVGD and its Mean Field Limit

 \section{Stochastic SVGD and its Mean Field Limit}

-Before turning our focus towards the main topic of this paper in Section \ref{sec:gradient flow}, we comment on a stochastic variant of \eqref{eq:Stein pde}, providing another link to the overdamped Langevin dynamics.
+Before turning our focus towards the main topic of this paper in Section \ref{sec:gradient flow}, we comment on a stochastic variant of \eqref{eq:Stein ode}, providing another link to the overdamped Langevin dynamics.
 This section can be skipped (or read independently from the rest of the paper).
+The follow-up work \citet{nusken2021stein} connects the deterministic dynamics \eqref{eq:Stein ode} to its stochastic augmentation \eqref{eq:noisy Stein} discussed below using the theory of large deviations and the geometric framework developed in this paper.

-In \cite{gallego2018stochastic}, the following modification of \eqref{eq:Stein ode} was introduced,
+In \citet{gallego2018stochastic}, the following modification of \eqref{eq:Stein ode} was introduced,

 where $\bar{X} = (X^1,\ldots,X^N) \in \mathbb{R}^{Nd}$ comprises the collection of particles, $(W_t)_{t \ge 0}$ denotes an $Nd$-dimensional standard Brownian motion,

 is the extended potential, and the state-dependent \emph{mass matrix} $\mathcal{K}:\mathbb{R}^{Nd} \rightarrow \mathbb{R}^{Nd \times Nd}$ can be decomposed into $N^2$ blocks of size $d\times d$ as follows,